The 2014 Lozano Long Conference — Archiving the Central American Revolutions

 - Donna De Cesare, Associate Professor, School of Journalism

-- Paloma Díaz, Director of Scholarly Programs, LLILAS Benson Latin American Studies and Collections
+- Paloma Díaz, Scholarly Programs Director and Faculty Liaison, LLILAS Benson Latin American Studies and Collections

 - Margo Gutierrez, U.S. Latino/a Studies Librarian, LLILAS Benson Latin American Studies and Collections